Charcuterie: The Craft of Salting, Smoking and Curing: Critical reception

-Reviews for the book were overwhelmingly positive.
+The book received critical acclaim.
 Mick Vann of the Austin Chronicle praised the use of "clear and concise instruction and revealing headnotes" and also said that the "realistic illustrations reinforce the text in an especially illuminating style, making it incredibly easy to follow the methods".
 Hilary Hylton of Time called it a "bible among foodie bloggers, eat-local enthusiasts and cooking professionals".
 Lorraine Eaton of The Virginian-Pilot said that the book "eloquently and patiently walks you through everything from bacon to Spanish chorizo."
 Alison Arnett of the Boston Globe described how it is a "detailed, even fussy, manual" and also how the author in an interview with her was surprised at the success of the book.
 Hsiao-Ching Chou of the Seattle Post-Intelligencer said that the book "makes an impassioned case for 'why we still love and need hand-preserved foods in the age of the refrigerator, the frozen dinner, Domino's Pizza, and the 24-hour grocery store.
 Chou also stated that the "intellectual cook will delight in reading and, perhaps, 'cooking' from this book."
 Adina Steiman of the New York Sun said to cooks in her review, "if you love good sausage, quality salami, and honest bacon, you'll find this fascinating reading even if you only make the simpler recipes".
 Scott Rowson of the Columbia Daily Tribune called it "approachable, yet exhaustively researched".